Skip to main content

 Consolidation after stem cell transplant

-Sometimes people receive a stem cell transplant if their disease comes back after initial treatment.
+Sometimes people receive a stem cell transplant if their disease is not well controlled after initial treatment.

 ADCETRIS may be given to reduce the risk of relapse or worsening disease.
 This is called consolidation treatment.